flowtoolz/flowtoolz.github.io/_posts/2019-01-14-zen-in-the-art-of-software-architecture-2.md

 That's not to say code should map all details of the world, but it must map the relevant aspects **truthfully**.

-The reverse applies as well: When things change and our code can't keep up as expected, it means the code didn't correspond to reality very well in the first place.
+The reverse is also true: When things change and our code can't keep up as expected, it means the code didn't correspond to reality very well in the first place.
 In that case, some part in the whole software system is foul.
 Some part is not aligned with reality.

 This could mean, for instance, the necessary general frameworks are not available and application-agnostic functionality must be implemented, which is not part of our mental model of the application's reality.
 We intuitively assume that what is common across applications would pre-exist.
 And we'd be right to assume that because it should pre-exist in our tech stack.